 You have probably either finished the year or are winding up the year.
 It’s a good time to reflect on how your curriculum worked for you in each subject (if you use curriculum).
 Did you find yourself dreading a particular subject?
 Did your children complain about the curriculum?
 Did they accomplish the goals that you had set for the year?
 Read More »

 What does a homeschool language arts curriculum need to have to make it useful, interesting and comprehensive?
 Are there language arts lesson plans which I can use over a number of ages?
 Well, firstly we need to consider what language arts lessons makes a language arts curriculum.
 It would need to include reading, writing, speaking and listening.
 Getting to finer details, it would need to teach writing skills from handwriting to written sentences, paragraphs, essays and writing in a wide variety of forms.
-It should teach interesting use of words, sentence grammar and the use of ...
+It should teach interesting use of words, sentence grammar and the use of a variety of sentence ...
 Read More »

 For homeschool moms and other teachers who are able to choose their own history curriculum, selecting the book(s) that will keep you energized all year long is a crucial decision.
 Whether you call them spines, source books, core books, or textbooks, you can’t ignore the importance of having one all-encompassing history guide to keep you grounded and make sure you leave no obvious gaps.
 This book will reinforce the flow of events, even if your extended reading is chronologically a little before or behind it in time sequence.
 Read More »